 This coverage is the most important part of your policy because it’s the home in the homeowners’ policy.
 Your dwelling is your house, and everything attached to it, such as your garage and built-in appliances (sump pump, furnace, etc.).
-Pay attention to the list of perils in this section of your policy as those are the events in which your damages will be covered.
+Pay attention to the list of covered losses in this section of your policy as those are the events in which your damages will be compensated.
 Your limit here should be enough to rebuild your home entirely to the same standard.

 This section covers your unattached structures.
 Garages, sheds, fences, barns, greenhouses, and above-ground swimming pools are examples of “other structures.”
 This coverage is important if you have buildings on your property that you want to protect.
 Your coverage level here needs to be high enough to rebuild the structures you would want if everything on your property was destroyed.

 Your personal belongings are covered in this section like furniture and clothing.
 A fun fact is some of your landscaping will be covered as well, so your peace of mind can extend to your plants, trees, and shrubs.
 Everything you own is covered in this section, so it’s important to choose policy limits that will help you recoup most of the replacement costs in the event of a loss.
 You can choose between an actual cash value or replacement cost options.
 The first one will pay for your damaged or stolen item’s current worth, while the latter will cover the costs of buying a new one.